iotdashdev/iotdash-docs/architecture-overview.md

 # Architecture Overview

-The whole system can be separated into two parts, the web-cloud and local.
+The whole system is separated into two parts, the web-cloud and local.
 The cloud consists of modules serving a web application.
 The local, consists of python scripts running on lab machine and respberry-pi.